prameya/webdora-d8/README.md

 sudo apachectl stop
 sudo apachectl -k restart
 ```
-#### Install PHP
+### Install PHP
 `brew install php@7.2`

-#### Configure Apache for PHP
+### Configure Apache for PHP
 Edit the apache config file at `/usr/local/etc/httpd/httpd.conf` with your settings.
 See the guide linked on the top of this section for detailed setup guide.
-We also need to enable some modules. `LoadModule rewrite_module lib/httpd/modules/mod_rewrite.so`.
+You also need to enable some modules.
+Uncomment the line `LoadModule rewrite_module lib/httpd/modules/mod_rewrite.so` to enable `mod_rewrite`.

-#### Install Google Cloud SDK and tools
+### Install Google Cloud SDK
-Make sure we have python 2.7 installed `python -V`.
+Make sure you have python 2.7 installed.
+Use `python -V` to check.

 We will use homebrew to install GCP SDK `brew cask reinstall google-cloud-sdk`.

-#### Brew update and clean up
+### Brew update and clean up
 ```
 brew update
 brew upgrade
 ```
 THIS SECTION IS NOT COMPLETE.

-## Usage
+## How I did it.

+Below I will outline how I created this project.
+I will cite sources and document my process for anyone that might be interested.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment notes on how to deploy the project on a live system.

 Go to `https://github.com/drupal-composer/drupal-project` and download the default `composer.json` file.